 SEPTEMBER 4, 2015

 Working for a large corporation has many perks.
 The credibility, stability and ability to make a large scale impact keep you coming back to the office every day — but of course, every job can have drawbacks.
-What happens when you notice an ingrained process causing lost productivity with little upside?
-A new and emerging technology that could help either your team or your clients?

 Building A Collaborative Innovation Playbook